 Don't want your period at the wedding?
 Try a period calculator to predict your dates #Advice Posted Jan 15 2018 Catherine Clark bijouxandbits Your period date may not be this mysterious!Ouija Board Period Panties from Doll Me Up Apparel Worried about getting your period on your wedding day?
 I get it, it's a hassle to have it, especially if you're "blessed" with super heavy ones like I KNOW some of you are.
 Some of us have it easy, but some totally don't and would hate to have a mega period in a white dress.
 Those of us with periods, and specifically with fairly predictable ones, have one tiny advantage to picking a wedding date.
 There's a way to kinda-sorta predict when you might have your period around your wedding date.
 These period calculators are usually intended for predicting ovulation and fertility, but we can totally use them to pick a wedding date that will likely not be one of your period days.
 It's no guarantee, of course, as periods can be notoriously unpredictable.
 But hey, if you're worried about it, why not make it as least likely as possible, right?
 Period calculators to try: Period Calculator by Always Mentrual Cycle Calculator Period Calculator from Divine.ca Period Tracker from Kotex My Monthly Cycles Going to get it anyway?
-Here's help: I'm going to have my period at the wedding… what the hell do I do?!
+Here's help: Related Post I'm going to have my period at the wedding… what the hell do I do?!
 "I have the heaviest, most uncomfortable and sadly unpredictable period EVER and here we are five days before the walk down the aisle and it's about to start.
-Any tips… Read More Image from My Mad Fat Diary, a UK show you should totally watch Catherine Clark Catherine Clark is Offbeat Bride's Senior Editor.
-In her spare time she loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur baby, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS Peacock feathers, a pirate band, and lobster wrestling at this Derbyshire wedding NEXT This lovely & rainy Catskills wedding got flooded out but a last-minute venue switched saved it Show/Hide comments [ 0 ] Join the conversation Cancel ReplyYour email address will not be published.
-Required fields are marked *Comment No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
+Any tips… Read More Image from My Mad Fat Diary, a UK show you should totally watch Catherine Clark Catherine Clark loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur babies, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS Peacock feathers, a pirate band, and lobster wrestling at this Derbyshire wedding NEXT This lovely & rainy Catskills wedding got flooded out but a last-minute venue switched saved it Show/Hide comments [ 0 ] Join the conversation Cancel ReplyYour email address will not be published.
+Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
+Sign me up for your offbeat awesomeness newsletter!
+No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.